anshramanath/email-tracker/README.md

 # 📬 Email Tracker

-A minimalist desktop app that summarizes your unread Gmail messages using AI.
+A minimalist desktop app that summarizes your unread emails using AI.
 You can also enter a keyword prompt (e.g., 'internship') to check if relevant emails are present.
 The app will notify you if any unread emails match the prompt.

 ## ✨ Features